vamshigaddi/InvoiceIQ/README.md

 ### Prerequisites

 - Python 3.8 or above
-- MongoDB (running locally or using a cloud service)
 - A **Groq API key** to access the LLaMA 3.2 Vision model (obtainable from Groq)

 ### Clone the repository